 A fraudster might try to trick you into revealing your full security number, complete password or your card’s long number.
 Always keep your details secret

 To protect your details, our emails and text messages don't include links to our online banking log in pages.
 If a link does this, it’s not from us

 We take fraud seriously and will always do our best to protect you.
 But there’s also a number of ways you can help protect yourself from becoming a victim of fraud

-When we need to verify who you are, we’ll send a unique code to the mobile you gave us when you opened your account.
+When we need to verify who you are, we’ll send a text message with a unique code to the mobile number you gave us when you opened your account.

 If you get a one-time passcode message you’re not expecting, give us a call on 0345 08 08 500.

 You may need to log in to your Online Banking or Metro Bank App to authenticate a transaction when using your card online.
 You should only approve transactions that you are making.
 If you are asked to approve a transaction that you do not recognise, please contact us immediately at 0345 08 08 500.

 If we notice something suspicious or need to get in touch with you, we may send you an alert either by email or text message.
 If it’s a text, it’ll be from “METRO BANK”, ‘MetroBank’ or the number ‘80003’.